Back to all posts

 Before you invest in a device, it’s important to figure out if you’re a good candidate.
 The therapy works by stimulating hair follicles that are still viable but may have become dormant or are producing thinner, weaker strands.
 It helps create a healthier environment on your scalp for hair to thrive.
 This section will walk you through the conditions red light therapy is known to help, the importance of timing, and why a chat with a professional is the best first move you can make.
 Let’s find out if it’s the right fit for your hair growth goals.

-Ideal for Male and Female Pattern Baldness
+Who It’s For: Male and Female Pattern Hair Loss

 If you’re dealing with male or female pattern baldness, you’re exactly the person this therapy was designed to help.
 This is the most common type of hair loss, and it’s where red light therapy really shines.
 Studies have shown that it can effectively increase circulation to the scalp, which brings more oxygen and nutrients to your hair follicles.
 It also helps reduce scalp inflammation and can extend the growth phase of the hair cycle.
 By creating a healthier foundation, it encourages follicles to produce thicker, stronger hair over time, making it a solid option for both men and women experiencing this common condition.